Car accidents are one of the most common causes of serious injuries in San Bernardino.

 Why Hire Jacoby & Meyers’ Car Accident Lawyers?

-- We understand how to handle complex motor vehicle accident cases and have experience handling claims involving passenger vehicles, commercial trucks, rideshare services, motorcycles, and non-motorists such as bicyclists and pedestrians.
+- We have experience handling motor vehicle accident claims involving passenger vehicles, commercial trucks, rideshare services, motorcycles, and non-motorists such as bicyclists and pedestrians.

-- We have collected over $2 billion in financial compensation for our clients, including $19 million for a rideshare accident victim and $17.5 million for a bicycle accident client.
+- We have recovered over $2 billion in compensation for clients, including cases involving rideshare and bicycle accidents.*

 How a San Bernardino Car Accident Lawyer Can Help You